SimonDosda/SimonDosda.github.io/_posts/2021-04-13-git-aliases.markdown

 ## Enhanced Shortcuts

 I personally find some default behaviors of git quite annoying.
-For instance, the fact that you need to set the name of the remote branch when you first push it, whereas I think I never came across the situation where I wanter this name to be different from the one of the local branch.
+For instance, the fact that you need to set the name of the remote branch when you first push it, whereas I think I never came across the situation where I want this name to be different from the one of the local branch.

 To solve this I use an alias, `git p`, that pushes the branch while setting the upstream branch with the same name.